adrianthewriter/runesmith/README.md

 _Runesmith_ is a tool for generating custom [Roll20](https://roll20.net) character sheets from [React](https://reactjs.org) components.
 Made using [Deno 🦕](https://deno.land).

-It is a work in progress.
-Use at your own risk 😎
+It is a failed eperiement.
+Don't us it 😬

 ## Usage